ReneCode/reinhard.fun/posts/typescript-partial.md

 type PartialPerson = Partial<Person>

-# this PartialPerson is equal to:

-interface Person {
+// this PartialPerson is equal to: interface Person {
   name?: string,
   age?: number,
 }

+// so "bob" without age is a valid person const person: Partial<Person> = {
+  name: "bob"
+}
 ```

 ## nested properties

+But what if the interface as nested properties ?

 ```
 interface Person {